-I’ve developed a fond appreciation for brief vacations.
-If nothing else, it proves that you can still enjoy and experience a great deal that a city has to offer without spending an extended period of time there.
+I’ve developed a fond appreciation for short vacations.
+If nothing else, it proves that you can still enjoy and experience a great deal that a city has to offer without spending an extended time there.
 I’ve spent 24 hours in Amsterdam and 36 hours in Savannah and didn’t feel like I sacrificed anything in the process.
 When I managed to find an exceptional fare from Atlanta to Salt Lake City for $139.00 RT via Google Flights, I knew that I had to book it.

 While I enjoy touring cities with the best of them, nothing makes me feel closest to the Creator than experiencing the Great Outdoors.
 I have a poster of the Petroglyphs in Monument Valley in Utah hanging in my office.
 After looking at it for five years, I decided that there was no time like the present.
-In fact, I booked the trip for early November which happened to be during the off-season, but thankfully the parks were still open.
+I booked the trip for early November which happened to be during the off-season, but thankfully the parks were still open.

 My first order of business was to order an annual park pass for $85.00 (including shipping; it arrived in less than a week) from the nearly century-old National Park Service.
 The passes are free for park volunteers, members of the military and the disabled.
 Citizens 62 years or older can get a lifetime pass for $10.00.
-UPDATE: The price for the Senior lifetime pass is increasing sometime during 2017 to 80.00!!
+UPDATE: The price for the Senior lifetime pass is increasing sometime in 2017 to 80.00!!
 If you meet the age criteria, do not delay in purchasing this pass!!

-After a little research, I learned that Monument Valley was over 6 hours away from Salt Lake City.
+After a little research, I learned that Monument Valley was over six hours away from Salt Lake City.
 Keeping in mind my abbreviated time there, I had to make a difficult decision and remove it from my itinerary.
-Bryce Canyon National Park was a little over 4 hours away, which seemed a bit more manageable for two people who weren’t fond of driving.
+Bryce Canyon National Park was a little over four hours away, which seemed a bit more manageable for two people who weren’t fond of driving.
 Since we arrived in SLC in the late afternoon, we decided to spend the night there and drive out to Bryce Canyon at first light.

 It began to snow as soon as we reached Bryce Point, which added to how special and glorious this scenic beauty turned out to be.
 It solidified my belief that this country has so much to offer and I was so glad that I decided to focus on enjoying nature this time around.

-It was getting late and darkness fell around 5 pm so we decided to grab sandwiches and turn in for the night at the Best Western Plus Bryce Canyon Grand Hotel which definitely earned my seal of approval.
-We planned to get up early to eat breakfast and get back on the road to check out a state park called Kodachrome Basin that was located a little over 30 minutes away in Henrieville.
+Darkness fell around 5 pm, so we decided to grab sandwiches and turn in for the night.
+We stayed at the Best Western Plus Bryce Canyon Grand Hotel which earned my seal of approval.
+We planned to get up early to check out Kodachrome Basin, located a little over 30 minutes away in Henrieville.

 Whenever I enter a park, the visitor’s center is the first stop on my list.
-I was a little surprised when the ranger said that it was 12 miles ahead.
+I was a little surprised when the ranger said that it was twelve miles ahead.
 Usually, it’s just beyond the entrance, but okay.
 Let me warn you that getting to the center can be treacherous if you aren’t used to driving down corkscrew-like roads.
 At one point, we drove through a tunnel that was hollowed out in one of the mountains to make room for a road.
 Having experienced the horror of driving from Phoenix to Sedona, it wasn’t as traumatic as it could have been.
-It’s doable, just take your time because there are not many barriers on the side of the road to protect you from falling off.
+Take your time because there are not many barriers on the side of the road to protect you from falling off.

-While we visited during the off-season, I was absolutely astounded at the number of people who were there.
-It was almost impossible to find a parking spot, but we happened to see someone pulling out and made haste to get it before someone else could.
+While we visited during the off-season, I was astounded at the number of people who were there.
+It was almost impossible to find a parking spot.
+We happened to see someone pulling out and made haste to get it before someone else could.
 We couldn’t help but notice white shuttle trams frequently passing by.
 The rangers told us that the trams were free and they would take you back up the way that we came, allowing people to get out to take photos or to go hiking.
 Eventually, they could catch the next tram coming back.
 Due to the lack of parking space, you also have the option of parking in nearby Springdale and catch the tram to the park.

 Speaking of Springdale, it was located outside the park’s exit right beyond the Visitor’s Center.
 It was a lovely, small town whose economy was pretty much reliant on the park.
-Unlike the entrance to the park which was pretty desolate and heavily forested, Springdale was a lovely surprise.
+Unlike the entrance to the park which was pretty desolate and densely forested, Springdale was a lovely surprise.
 There were restaurants (check out the Spotted Dog Cafe), a small theater, lots of mom and pop shops and a couple of grocery stores.
 We decided to support the local businesses before checking into our last hotel, the Quality Inn & Suites Montclair, located 2 miles outside of the park’s exit.

 We realized that our flight didn’t leave until 8:50 pm, so we had a little time on our hands.
 Google maps indicated that there was another state park that was roughly 45 minutes east of Zion National, right past Springdale.
-Sand Hollow State Park was a very small, picturesque park that was worth the $10 entry fee.
-We noticed that most of the people there had motor boats on trailers but only saw one boat in the water.
+Sand Hollow State Park was a small, picturesque park that was worth the $10 entry fee.
+We noticed that most of the people there had motor boats on trailers but only saw one ship in the water.
 It was still early yet, so maybe they just hadn’t gotten around to unhitching them.